Sunday, April 21, 2024

 Ingredients

-1 handful Ginger (remove skin, wash and slice)
+1 handful ginger - remove skin, wash and slice)

-1 tbsp full Turmeric powder
+1 tbsp full turmeric powder

 2 tbsp full crushed black mustard seeds (blow away the skin)

-In a pan, heat oil and sauté ginger.
+Heat oil and sauté ginger.

 Add vinegar, sugar, turmeric powder, and salt.